PoCInnovation/Workshops/software/06.Nest/README.md

 # Workshop 6 - REST API with NestJS

-:heavy_check_mark: Discover [Nest](https://nestjs.com/), a framework to build server-side NodeJS applications with full TypeScript support.
+✔️ Discover [Nest](https://nestjs.com/), a framework to build server-side NodeJS applications with full TypeScript support.

-:heavy_check_mark: Learn the concept of decorator
+✔️ Learn the concept of decorator

-:heavy_check_mark: Create services to interact with a mocked database
+✔️ Create services to interact with a mocked database

 In this workshop, you'll use [Nest](https://nestjs.com/), a framework built on top of [Express](https://expressjs.com/) to create efficient and scalable apps.
 It's a very opinionated framework that provides everything you need and has built-in integration with many other frameworks (queues, type ORMs, validators, documentation, and much more!).
 Nest fully supports TypeScript (in fact it's [built in TypeScript](https://github.com/nestjs/nest)).